-Since the start of the year, I’ve been baking sourdough bread for our family.
+Since early 2020, I’ve been baking sourdough bread for our family.
 It’s a process that initially seemed intimidating, but it’s really not difficult and, once you have a few loaves under your belt you really start to get the hang of it.
 It makes our house smell AMAZING, and I love being able to give our family the small gift of homemade bread.

-I’m by NO means a sourdough expert — and still deal with failed loaves from time to time — but I’m getting better at this whole bread baking thing, and thought I’d share what I’ve learned so far (as well as resources and equipment I use).
+I’m by NO means a sourdough expert,but I’m getting better at this whole bread baking thing, and thought I’d share what I’ve learned so far (as well as resources and equipment I use).
 I also find myself Googling things a lot.
 King Arthur Flour’s website is a great resource!

 Sourdough starts with, well, your starter!
 This, I’ve found, is the most important part of the process.
 You have to make sure your starter is really active and ready to go in order to result in the best loaves.
 I got my starter from a friend (if you’re local to Winston and need some, please let me know — I’m happy to share and pay it forward!), but you can also make your own from scratch.
 Here’s a resource on that process.
 Another option is to order a starter online, like this one.
 (See?
 Told you King Arthur Flour is full of great advice!)